sethusaim/wafer-fault-kubernetes/README.md

 ```bash
 sudo apt-get update && sudo apt-get install terraform
 ```
+Restart the instance to make sure that the changes are reflected.

 Now we have to configure our aws creds to Jenkins for image builds and push to AWS ECR.